-To understand how UNIQUE works, take a look at the following list of names.
+To get a better idea of UNIQUE works, take a look at the following list of names.

-How to use UNIQUE formula
+How to use Google Sheets UNIQUE function

 I will use a similar dataset to the example in the first image.